Page Reviewed / Updated - October 09, 2020

 Please note: The term “spend down” refers to spending down one’s excess assets to meet the E & D’s asset limit.
 When “spending down”, it is very important that one does not gift assets or sell them for less than they are worth.
 This is because Medicaid has a look back period, which is 5-years in Alabama.
 During this time frame, all past asset transfers are reviewed.
 And if one has given assets away or sold them for under fair market value, it is a violation of the look back period.
 The penalty for violating this rule is a period of Medicaid ineligibility.

 Over the Financial Limits?

 For some families, while their income and assets exceed the eligibility limits, they still cannot afford the cost of care.
 There is the option of working with a professional Medicaid planner to bring assets and income in line with the requirements.
 These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual's or family's excess income into Miller income trusts and maximize exempt (non-countable) assets.
 Find assistance to prepare for Medicaid.

 The E&D Waiver's objective is to assist persons living outside of nursing homes and to help their loved one's provide care for them.
-Accordingly, the benefits are selected to help the individual, their family, and caregivers achieve this objective.
+Accordingly, the benefits are selected to help the individual, their family, and caregivers achieve this goal.
 Under this waiver, candidates are eligible to receive the following types of care and support.